1. Introduction

 Example 1: Class-based configuration

-Example 2: Per-index configuration
+Example 2: Per-index configuration (forward only a subset)

 3. Message format sent to Nexalis Cloud